fltk/fltk/README.Unix.txt

   git pull

-If you have installed JPEG and PNG libraries from pkgsrc, configure your environment as follows so that the FLTK configure script can find them:
+If you have installed JPEG and PNG libraries from pkgsrc, configure your environment as follows so that CMake can find them:

   export CPPFLAGS="-I/usr/pkg/include"
   export LDFLAGS="-L/usr/pkg/lib"

-To install GNU autoconf from pkgsrc:

-  cd /usr/pkgsrc/devel/autoconf
-  bmake install

  2.4  OpenSuSE